-by Tony Kireopoulos
+By Dr. Tony Kireopoulos

 About this blog: The views and opinions expressed in this blog are solely those of the original author and were prepared in the author’s personal capacity.
-These views and opinions do not represent those of the National Council of Churches of Christ in the USA, its member communions, or any other contributors to this site.
+These views and opinions do not represent those of the National Council of the Churches of Christ in the USA, its member communions, or any other contributors to this site.